Ricardo Lagos

 Ricardo Froilán Lagos Escobar ([riˈkaɾðo fɾojˈlan ˈlaɣos eskoˈβaɾ]; born 2 March 1938) is a Chilean lawyer, economist and social-democratic politician who served as president of Chile from 2000 to 2006.
 During the 1980s he was a well-known opponent of the Chilean military dictatorship and astounded contemporaries in 1988 by openly denouncing dictator Augusto Pinochet on live television.
-He served as Minister of Education from 1990 to 1992 and Minister of Public Works from 1994 to 1998 under president Eduardo Frei Ruiz-Tagle before narrowly winning the 1999-2000 presidential election in a runoff against Independent Democrat Union (UDI) candidate Joaquín Lavín.
-Lagos was the third president from the center-left Coalition of Parties for Democracy to have governed Chile since 1990.
+He served as Minister of Education from 1990 to 1992 and Minister of Public Works from 1994 to 1998 under President Eduardo Frei Ruiz-Tagle before narrowly winning the 1999–2000 presidential election in a runoff against Independent Democrat Union (UDI) candidate Joaquín Lavín.
+Lagos was the third president from the centre-left Coalition of Parties for Democracy to have governed Chile since 1990.
 He was succeeded on 11 March 2006 by Socialist Michelle Bachelet, from the same coalition.
 From 2007 to 2010 he served as a Special Envoy on Climate Change for the United Nations Secretary-General Ban Ki-moon.
 Lagos made an unsuccessful bid to run for president in the 2017 Chilean general election.

 Early years

 Lagos was born in Santiago, Chile.
 He was the only child of Froilán Lagos Sepúlveda (a farmer who died when his son was eight years old) and Emma Escobar Morales (who died in 2005).
 He attended primary school at Liceo Experimental Manuel de Salas and high school at the prestigious Instituto Nacional.

 In 1961, Lagos married Carmen Weber, with whom he had two children, Ricardo and Ximena.
 In 1969, he met Luisa Durán and they married in 1971.
 The couple shared the parenting of the children of Lagos' first marriage, the children of Durán's first marriage, Hernán and Alejandro, and their only child together, Francisca.

-While in university Ricardo Lagos attended the lectures of historian Jaime Eyzaguirre whom he held in high esteem.
+While in university, Lagos attended the lectures of historian Jaime Eyzaguirre whom he held in high esteem.